 - a.
 Ascertain if the DWSRF is a separate account, or series of accounts, dedicated solely to purposes of the program and that the set-aside funds are deposited into a separate accounts identified for the use of set-aside activities. - b.
 Test a sample of projects funded by the DWSRF and for which repayments were due during the year to determine that principal and interest payments were properly credited directly to the DWSRF. - c.
-Test a sample of loan agreements and other project records to ascertain if the repayments began within one year of project completion and the loans are scheduled for full amortization within 20 years, or 30 years for loans to disadvantaged communities. - d.
+Test a sample of loan agreements and other project records to ascertain if the repayments began within one year of project completion and the loans are scheduled for full amortization within the allowed time period (usually 20 years, 30 years for loans to disadvantaged communities, or up to 30 years for projects with approved extended term financing). - d.
 Obtain a list of investments made during the year and ascertain if earnings on investments were directly credited to the DWSRF account. - e.
-Obtain cash draw records or reports from the EPA Regional office and ascertain if cash draws were directly credited to the DWSRF account and the appropriate State match was deposited. - f.
+Obtain cash draw records or reports from the EPA Regional office and ascertain if cash draws were directly credited to the DWSRF account and the appropriate State match was deposited.

+f.
 Ascertain if a transfer of funds between the DWSRF and CWSRF programs occurred and if the transfer was approved by the State Governor.